 DirectX comes standard with this version of Windows, and also comes with most of the games that require it.

-No. It's an integral part of the Windows operating system and can't be removed.
+No. It's an integral part of the Windows operating system and cannot be removed.